-The deferred tax asset relating to and the amount payable under that tax receivable agreement are \$226.1 million and \$192.2 million, respectively, based on an assumed public offering price of

-\$63.25 per share of our Class A common stock (the last reported sale price of our Class A common stock on February 25, 2014) and our purchase of an aggregate of 5,904,931 common units and 823,814 preferred units.
+The deferred tax asset relating to and the amount payable under that tax receivable agreement are \$241.1 million and \$204.9 million, respectively, based on a public offering price of \$62.00 per share of our Class A common stock and our purchase of an aggregate of 6,101,338 common units and 1,483,523 preferred units.
 The computation of the deferred tax asset takes into account additional tax benefits and additional potential payments triggered by payments made under the tax receivable agreements.

-The pro forma deferred tax asset adjustment is based on an assumed offering price per share of \$63.25 (the last reported sale price of our Class A common stock on February 25, 2014) and an incremental tax rate of 36.1%.
+The pro forma deferred tax asset adjustment is based on a public offering price per share of \$62.00 and an incremental tax rate of 36.1%.
 The pro forma adjustment for the amounts payable under the tax receivable agreements represents 85% of the assets subject to the tax receivable agreements.
-The net deferred tax asset is shown as an increase to paid-in capital within the pro forma statement of financial condition.
+The net deferred tax asset is shown as an increase to paid-in capital within the proforma statement of financial condition.
 Any payments made under the tax receivable agreements may give rise to additional tax benefits and additional potential payments under the tax receivable agreements.